dich1123/lottery_task/README.md

 # lottery_task

-Creates .json file with data from current web-resource
+Creates .csv file with data from current web-resource

 To Run Programm:
 -